 We recommend leaving Windhoek early this morning as you have a 435km drive to complete before reaching the park.
 Your route takes you due north of Windhoek via the towns of Okahandja, Otjiwarongo and Outjo.
 Your accommodation for the next three nights is at Etosha Safari Lodge is set on a hillock only 9km away from the Andersson Gate entrance into Etosha National Park.
 The closeness to the world famous park makes the lodge an ideal base, especially for those on a self drive holiday in ...
 Namibia, who wish to safari into Etosha without actually staying in the park itself.
 Travellers who do not want to drive into the park themselves can join one of the lodge’s (half or full day) trips.
 They offer friendly service in a value for money destination, often used by larger groups.
 A sister property Etosha Safari Camp is only 1.6km away.

 Today is a 3-4 hour drive, so there is no rush and Omaruru, the closest town to the lodge, offers a couple of reasonable lunch options.
-Erongo Wilderness is a great chance to relax for a few days, soaking up the tranquillity and beauty of this pristine wilderness.
-We do recommend joining one of the lodge's guided walks and/or drives as wildlife is prolific; leopard, kudu, oryx, eland, mountain zebra, springbok and steenbok.
-For anyone interested in birding, this ... unique location offers a rich and diverse variety of birdlife, including many endemic species.
+The Erongo Wild is a great chance to relax for a few days, soaking up the tranquillity and beauty of this pristine wilderness.
+For anyone interested in birding, this unique location offers a rich and diverse variety of birdlife, including many endemic species.

 Today's trip involves a lot of smaller roads and may take 5-6 hours if the road conditions are not great.
 A fairly early start is therefore recommended as well as a higher clearance vehicle or 4x4.
 Having said this, it is a scenic journey travelling through more mountainous areas before entering the Namib Naukluft Park and driving through Kuiseb Pass and then on to Solitaire.
 There is a small cafe at this remote settlement which might offer a late lunch ... option.
 The Desert Grace is set just 60kms away from the towering dunes at Sossusvlei.
 This stunning, ultra modern, luxury lodge is an ideal location for self-drive and individual travellers who wish to enjoy a true Namibian holiday experience and introduction to the desert before heading on to one of Namibia's top tourist attractions.
 Sossusvlei is a clay pan fed by the ephemeral Tsauchab River.
 This pan is set amongst a huge piles of sand known as star dunes.
 It is set in the central Namib Desert and lies within the Namib-Naukluft National Park.
 High, red sand dunes surround Sossusvlei which forms part of the sand sea that stretches just north of Luderitz to the Kuiseb River.
 Some of these dunes reach as high as 220m.
 Camelthorn trees and other vegetation are watered by infrequent floods of the Tsauchab River, which slowly soak into the underlying clay.
 What ever you choose, it is an early start, leaving the lodge before sunrise.
 If doing the trip by yourselves head for the Sesriem entrance gate to the Namib Naukluft Park.
 This gate only opens at sunrise, so there is no point arriving earlier, but driving the 60km from Sesriem through the dunes towards Sossusvlei while the sun rises is a real pleasure.
 The first major dune you will encounter goes by the imaginative name of Dune 45 - many people choose to stop and climb this dune but we suggest you continue onwards towards Sossusvlei.
 Park at the the 2x4 car park (unless you have a 4x4 vehicle this is as far as you can drive).
 Sossusvlei is a further 4km from here but you are already amongst fairly large dunes.
 The walk along the dry river bed into Sossusvlei is lovely but for the very unfit or terminally lazy there are 4x4 shuttles from the car park to Sossusvlei.
 Deadvlei, so named because it is a large pan with sculptural dead trees, is close by and definitely worth a visit.
 When you have had enough sand - head back to your vehicle (there really is no shame in taking the shuttle back - the sand is likely to be hot, and the walk less pleasant than the one in the cool of the morning).
 On your way back to the lodge stop at the Sesriem Canyon - follow the signs from the Sesriem Campsite.